kangadrewie/libSystem/readme.md

 	All borrows and returns rely on member ID.
 This information is then separatly stored in loanLibrary dictionary.

 	Users cannot return a book if no evidence of a borrow can be found in loanLibrary dictionary.
 User will be asked to check membership ID is correct.

+	Book available quantity will be increase by 1 once book is returned.
 ____________________________________________________

 ADDING A MEMBER